Tomer Chencinski: Shamrock Rovers

 Chencinski joined Shamrock Rovers on December 15, 2016.
 He made his League of Ireland debut on the opening day of the 2017 League of Ireland Premier Division season.
 Chencinski made his European debut keeping a clean sheet as Rovers beat Stjarnan men's football in the 2017–18 UEFA Europa League.
 He made four appearances keeping two clean sheets in that season's competition.
 In a game against Dundalk F.C.
 Chencinski was racially abused in July.
 After being the starting goalkeeper for the 2017 season, Chencinski left Rovers midway through his second season with the club after they signed Alan Mannus as a replacement.

 International career

 Chancinski is eligible to play for the national teams of Canada, Israel and Poland.

 Chencinski represented Canada at the 2005 Maccabiah Games.

 On March 14, 2013, Chencinski received his first call up by the Canada national team for friendlies against Japan and Belarus.
 Chencinski made his debut for the national team on March 25 starting the game against Belarus after Milan Borjan was benched following the loss to Japan, the game ended in a 2–0 defeat to the European nation.

+Style of play

+Chencinski played as a goalkeeper.
+He was known for his leadership.